-Whether you like Jim Browne’s piece or not – and we have messages from Irish readers who loved it – then that is a matter of taste.
+Whether you like Jim Browne’s piece or not – and we have messages from Irish readers (and some Irish celebrities) who loved it – then that is a matter of taste.
 You may not agree with its content – and you may dispute its facts – so write a right to reply as so many readers have done.
 We will publish the best one on Monday as promised.

 Let’s finish with the words of Martin from Ireland who wrote in with the following (which if we had to write an editorial about the subject would be where we as an editorial team stand in relation to the Republic):

 Jim Browne writes the most “sparkling” prose.
 His knowledge of Ireland is considerable (deeper than he “lets on”).
 I do however feel he is being a too unkind to us Irish in general.
 As the larger much more powerful state the U.K. could undoubtedly do the Republic (oddly Cromwellian motif, is it not) terrible damage.
 This would however do quite a bit of harm to the U.K. also.
 This would be a pity for us both.
 As to his charge of Irish “disloyalty” I would refer him to the words of W.S.
 Churchill “we have always found the Irish to be a bit odd, they refuse to be English”.
 Despite this four men from my county won V.C.’s during WW2.

 Well done and continue to ruffle those feathers.

 Yes, we will continue to ruffle feathers, Martin.
 Thank you.
 That is what Country Squire Magazine is often about.
 We’ll say what others daren’t, and we’ll fight on.
 We will not be closed down or silenced in any way by the outrage bus full of keyboard warriors.
 We will continue to stick our necks out with thought-provoking and sparkling content.
 We’ll have the outrage mob for breakfast.